Weevarv2.0

 License information#

 Weevar is MIT licensed.
-You can use it, modify it, and ship it in your own projects, personal or commercial.
+You can use it and ship it in your own projects, personal or commercial.

-You are free to adapt it to your workflow or include it in internal tools.
-If you redistribute Weevar as part of another product, the original license must be included.
+You are free to adapt it to your workflow or include it in your internal tools.
+If you redistribute Weevar as part of another product, the original license must be included in detail.

 Learn more#